Leading Mezzanine Builder Manufacturers

 Types of Mezzanines

-Open grid mezzanines come in two varieties, the open grid steel deck and the steel grating deck.
-The first one uses a bolt together system consisting of perforated steel plates bent up into a c-type channel arranged in a staggered manner.
-The latter type is a very strong steel manufactured deck made up of a welded flat bar and round bar sections that create a square grid platform.
+Open grid mezzanines are available in two distinct styles: the open grid steel deck and the steel grating deck.
+The open grid steel deck features a bolt-together assembly with perforated steel plates bent into a C-channel shape, arranged in a staggered pattern.
+In contrast, the steel grating deck is a robust structure constructed from welded flat bars and round bars, forming a durable square grid platform.

 Benefits: